themakrae/ASTR350_DF/README.md

     python script1.py &
     python script2.py &

 `phase_delay_calc.py` - This script uses concepts from the Multi-RTL block and other correlation techniques to calculate the phase delay between receivers.
-It takes in the data CSV files as an input and outputs the phase delay values from throughout the data collection period.
+It takes in the data CSV files as an input and outputs the phase delay values from throughout the data collection period in another CSV file.

 ## Installations